sfmskywalker/Orchard-Off-The-Grid/Layouts/12 - Chapter 11 - Snippets.md

 ![](./figures/fig-82-jumbotron-front-end.png)

-### Creating Custom Editors ###
+### Creating Custom Editors

-### Summary ###
+### Summary
-In this chapter, we learned about shapes, which are dynamic objects that serve as view models for shape templates.
-Shape templates take care of generating HTML, and can be implemented either using Shape methods or Razor views.
-We also learned about shape alternates, which are key to understanding how to customize shape templates in your custom theme.

-We then looked at a specific category of elements: Part and Field elements.
-They provide the user with great control over where to place them on a canvas, however, it's the theme's responsibility to prevent the default shapes from being rendered using **Placement.info**.

-Although the Layouts module comes with a default CSS grid stylesheet, many themes these days will come with their own CSS grid frameworks, such as the popular Bootstrap framework.
-We learned how to take advantage of such frameworks by overriding the Grid, Column and Parts.Layout shape templates.

-We learned a bit about the responsive aspects of Bootstrap and how to take advantage of that using the Layout editor to gain control over column sizes depending on various breakpoints.

-To learn more about Bootstrap and responsive grids, visit http://getbootstrap.com/css.

-Finally, we demonstrated how snippets work and how we can parameterize them so that users can configure them from the layout editor.
+In this chapter, we learned how snippets work and how we can parameterize them so that users can configure them from the layout editor.
 Snippets enable theme developers to create custom elements without having to write C# classes.
 All that's required is a Razor view and some markup.

 And that's actually it for part 2!
 In the first part we looked at the Layouts module from a user's perspective.
-In part two, we looked at the module from a theme developer's perspetive.
+In part two, we looked at the module from a theme developer's perspective.
 In the third and final part, we'll do a deep dive and check this module out from a module developer's perspective and learn about all the extensibility points that the Layouts module has to offer.
 Fasten your seatbelt!